-The IDCA is an online Issuing CA that is chained to the STCS Intermediary CA, which in turn is chained to the Saudi National Root CA. It issues authentication certificates used to identify subscribers.
+The IDCA is an online Issuing CA that is chained to the STCS Intermediary CA, which in turn is chained to the Saudi National Root CA. It issues authentication certificates used to identify subscribers or devices that belong to subscribers.
 The subscribers can be individuals or organizational entities.